 If so, then you need to keep on reading this post.

-In it, we’ll tell you how to make fruit leather using only three cups of the fruit of your choice, your food dehydrator, and a few other simple ingredients.
+In it, we’ll tell you how to make homemade fruit leather using only three cups of the fruit of your choice, your food dehydrator, and a few other simple ingredients.

 You don’t have to spend hours perfecting the right snacks to keep your family happy.
 You also don’t have to spend half of your paycheck at organic food stores, when you can just as easily make awesome snacks in your kitchen.

 Read on to learn more about the process of making fruit leather.